Cream Cheese Whipped Cream Frosting

 Ingredients for Cream Cheese Whipped Cream Frosting

-- Vanilla extract: Two teaspoons vanilla extract or vanilla bean paste adds great vanilla flavor.
+- Vanilla extract – Use either pure vanilla extract or vanilla bean paste.

 Tools & Supplies for Making Cream Cheese Whipped Cream Frosting